- What is a Heavy Equipment Service Technician?

 What Is a Heavy Equipment Service Technician?

 An important part of confirming the smooth operation of machines and the safety of heavy equipment operators, heavy equipment service technicians and mechanics play a key role in multiple job sectors, including construction, farming and transportation.
-This job requires you to diagnose issues with equipment, service appliances based on manufacturer specifications and repair any mechanical, hydraulic or structural systems issues you find.
+Being a heavy equipment service technician requires you to diagnose issues with equipment, service appliances based on manufacturer specifications and repair any mechanical, hydraulic or structural systems issues you find.

 Equipment Field Service Technician Responsibilities